Ramcharanmaram21k/Appscrip-Task-Ramcharan/README.md

-🛒 Shopzcart – Product Listing Page
+Shopzcart — Product Listing Page
 A clean, responsive online shopping page with real-time search, filtering, cart, and wishlist.

-🚀 Live Demo
+🌐 Live Demo
-👉 Open Demo
+View Here

-✨ Features
+Features
-Quick Search: Find products instantly as you type

-Category Sidebar: Filter by category (desktop sticky, mobile slide-over)

-Add to Cart & Wishlist: Save favorites or cart items in one click

-Cart & Wishlist Modals: Easily review your selections at any time
+— Real-time product search
+— Sidebar category filter (toggle on mobile, sticky on desktop) — Add/remove items to cart and wishlist
+— Cart & wishlist with instant popup modal

-Responsive Layout: Optimized for desktop, tablet, and phone
+— Fully responsive for desktop, tablet, and mobile

-Modern Styling: Pure React and CSS, Figma-inspired

-Fake Store API: Realistic product data, no manual mocks

-Sticky Footer: Always at the bottom, never in your way

-🖥️ Tech Stack
-React with hooks

-CSS (NO Tailwind, NO Bootstrap, NO extra libraries)

-API: Fake Store API
+— Data from Fake Store API
+— Sticky footer, modern layout
+— Mobile-friendly touch targets, keyboard accessible

-💡 How To Use
+How to Use
-Just open the live demo!

-No setup, no install, just the web.
+— No setup, no install required

-📱 Mobile-First & Accessible
-Works perfectly on any device—test it on your phone!

-Semantic HTML and accessible modals/buttons.
+— Just visit the live demo in any browser

+Tech Stack
+— React (function components, hooks)
+— CSS (no frameworks)
+— Public API (Fake Store API)